-The inspection report concluded that the facility "has exceeded its useful life."
-Widespread water infiltration has led to visible evidence of black mold posing a health risk for patients and staff.
-Damage to wiring has resulted in exposed bare metal causing a fire threat.
-There are two separate PVC roofs and both are rotting and difficult to repair, contributing to ongoing water problems and mold.
+The engineering report concluded that the facility "has exceeded its useful life."
+Widespread water infiltration led to visible evidence of black mold posing a health risk for patients and staff.
+Damage to wiring resulted in exposed bare metal causing a fire threat.
+There were two separate PVC roofs and both were rotting and difficult to repair, contributing to ongoing water problems and mold.
 Warranties on 2 modular units (added to the original structure 26 years ago) expired more than a decade ago.
-Structural deficiencies include weak flooring in both the main house and the modular units that will not support needed equipment.
-There are nine HVAC units, all more than 15 years old.
-Duct work is inconsistent throughout the building.
-The handicapped ramp is 96 feet long and difficult to negotiate.
-Many parts of the building are not handicapped accessible at all.
+Structural deficiencies included weak flooring in both the main house and the modular units that would not support needed equipment.
+There were nine HVAC units, all more than 15 years old.
+Duct work was inconsistent throughout the building.
+The handicapped ramp was 96 feet long and difficult to negotiate.
+Many parts of the building were not handicapped accessible at all.

-Repairs to bring the existing facility to fully functioning status would likely equal or exceed the cost of new construction and would not provide the functionality and efficiency of a new structure.
+Repairs to bring the existing facility to fully functioning status would have likely equal or exceed the cost of new construction and would not have provided the functionality and efficiency of a new structure.
 The temporary facility now housing the practice is inadequate to accommodate the number of patients needing care.
-Without completion of the proposed facility, the Blue Ridge Family Practice, the primary source of affordable health care for the low income and uninsured in the region, will essentially be homeless and unable to continue its operations.
+Without completion of the proposed facility, the Blue Ridge Family Practice, the primary source of affordable health care for the low income and uninsured in the region, will essentially be homeless.

-The overall goal of the BRCHS New Medical Building Project is to continue providing critical health services for the medically underserved, while improving efficiency and capacity.
-The objectives are

-- 1. Construct a new medical facility at the current site, adding space for 3 additional medical providers along with pharmacy, radiology and specialty care and - 2.
-Renovate space in the dental facility located on the same property to provide a home for administration and outreach.

-The added capacity is expected to increase the size of the practice by 4,600 patients annually, create 17 new health center jobs and 104 new construction jobs.
+The overall goal of the BRCHS New Medical Building Project is to continue providing critical health services for the medically underserved, while improving efficiency and capacity by constructing a new medical facility at the current site, adding space for three additional medical providers along with pharmacy, radiology and laboratory services.
+The added capacity is expected to increase the size of the practice by 4,600 patients annually, create 15 new health center jobs and 104 new construction jobs.
 The construction phase is anticipated to add \$3.7 million dollars in income to the area.
-(Econ.
-Impact Summ., Asheville Area Chamber Comm.,7/09).
+"The economic activity generated from on-going operations of [this project] will annually support a total of 23 jobs (15 direct jobs and 8 indirect jobs).
+On-going operations will annually add \$1.2 million dollars in income to the county."
+(Economic Impact Summary., Asheville Area Chamber Comm.,7/09).